fajardgb/FPL-viz/README.md

 The higher the value in the RDM, the more different the FDR for the select gameweeks.
 0 values mean they have the same FDRs - ie: the diagonal compares each team to itself, so the value of the diagonal = 0.

+In FPL, a known strategy is to purchase two low cost (<4.5) keepers and rotate them out.
+How do we select these two keepers?

+This season (2023-24), there were a few promising keepers who cost $4.5 or less:
+- Bernd Leno (FUL)
+- Jordan Pickford (EVE)
+- Matt Turner (NFO)
+- Lukasz Fabianski (WHU)

+Let's see how we can find the best rotation of keepers based on maximally disimilar FDRs (for the first 10 GWs)!

 ![get_and_plot_fdr_rdm](imgs/fdr_rsm.png)

+Based on the plot, we can see that Everton and Nottingham Forrest have the pairwise maximally distinct FDRs!
+When Pickford has a hard fixture (GW5 & GW9; FDR=4),  Turner has easier fixtures (FDR=2).